 Now if you think they will cause harm to the animal I would have on your website, sales posts, and anywhere else that you reserve the right to decline a sale.

 Set Honest Pricing

 If an animal is not worth the price you normally sell your animal for, lower the price.
 Every breeder will have a few babies that come from their best rabbits that just are not quite what they should be.

 But also don’t sell yourself short.
 If your animal is not even to the age of leaving their mother and someone is asking for a discount.
-Don’t except.
-You can make that call you know?
+Don’t accept.
+You can make that call you know!